adobe/aem-core-cif-components/README.md

     * Go to http://localhost:4502/crx/de/index.jsp
     * Navigate to the page root node e.g. /content/venia/jcr:content for the Venia sample page
     * Add a property `cq:graphqlClient` with the value of the service identifier of step 1
+    * You can also add a property `cq:magentoStore` with the code of your Magento store view if it's not "default"

 3) Assign the Magento root category to your website
     * Go to AEM Sites console http://localhost:4502/sites.html/